Why are we still putting whales and dolphins in small tanks for entertainment?

 Today there are more than 3,600 whales and dolphins held captive in aquariums, zoos and marine parks.
 One day, we’ll look back on this time and think, how could this cruelty ever have been considered entertainment?
 Help us end captivity now.

 Whales and dolphins continue to be captured and imprisoned in marine parks around the world for one reason: they make money for big corporations.
 Help fight for whale and dolphin freedom today.

 Every year, hundreds of thousands of tourists visit parks and zoos holding whales and dolphins in captivity.
-Join our campaign to persuade the travel industry to get out of the dark ages and to stop promoting these 'attractions'.
+Join our campaign to persuade the travel industry to get out of the dark ages and commit to an ethical phase-out of captivity.